AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 <a href="./04.html" class="button">More ▶️</a>

 #### 5. Shortest-Path Routing
-<p class="justified">Once an edge is chosen, an A* search over our backbone graph computes the fastest network path—navigating around congestion or outages to maintain consistent throughput.</p>
+<p class="justified">Once an edge is chosen, an A* search over our backbone graph computes the fastest network path, navigating around congestion or outages to maintain consistent throughput.</p>
 **Design Technique / Algorithm:** A* Graph Search<br>
 <a href="./05.html" class="button">More ▶️</a>